Iraneus/betamedneed/unused/contact.md

 ---

-MedNeed is a companion for medical care providers.
+Medneed is a companion for medical care.
 Is there any particular thing you need?
 We are here to help.

 ![Medical Equipment](/images/illustrations/med-equipment.webp)

+Reach out to us.
 We do what we can to help users solve any challenge they have and find anything they need to deliver quality medical care.
-Reach out to us.

-Office Address:

-44 Nelson Mandela St.
-Asokoro, Abuja.

 Normal Office Open Hours: